iiAku/kolibri-frontend/documentation/token.md

 The `token` contract controls the `KUSD` tokens.
 Tokens are specified in 10^18 precision, as are all values in Kollibri.
 The administrator of the token contract is the `minter` contract, who controls minting and burning of `KUSD` tokens based on it's own internal logic.

+# Upgrade Path

+Any contract which interacts with the `Token` contract should have a governable reference.
+When a new `Token` contract is deployed, then the references should be updated.
+Additionally, if the admin needs to be changed, then the `Governor` should call `setAdmin` on the `Token` contract.

 ### Changes

 Kollibri tries to use this contract without modification to preserve security.
 Kollibri makes the following modifications: